LucaSchirmer/flutter-setup-support/flutter-setup-support/README.md

 # flutter-setup-support README

-The flutter setup supportis an extension for easy setup why using flutter.
+The flutter setup supportis an extension for easy setup when using flutter.
 It helps you spending less time with creating files and so on!

 ## Features